jiaqiliu10/Dataset_Synthesis_for_HateSpeech_in_SocialVR/README.md

 │   └── generateNonHS.py              # Generate non-hate speech examples
 └── node_modules/                     # Node.js dependencies
 ```

-## Team

-- **Kehan Yan** - Khoury College of Computer Sciences, Northeastern University
-- **Jiaqi Liu** - Khoury College of Computer Sciences, Northeastern University
-- **Jiangmeng Zhou** - Khoury College of Computer Sciences, Northeastern University

-## Mentors

-- **Dr. Aanchan Mohan**
-- **Dr. Mirjana Prpa**

-## Project Description

-This project develops a specialized dataset and detection system for identifying hate speech in Social Virtual Reality (Social VR) environments.
-With the rapid advancement of social VR platforms like VRChat, there's an increasing need for effective content moderation.
-Our work addresses the gap in VR-specific hate speech detection by creating a tailored dataset that captures the unique characteristics of harmful content in immersive social environments, particularly focusing on implicit hate speech that develops across conversation turns.

-Our dataset (2,594 total samples) was created by combining transcribed audio from the Modified HateMM dataset and synthetic VR scenarios generated using GPT-4o.
-It contains 1,453 non-hate speech instances (56.01%) and 1,141 hate speech instances (43.99%), with a notable 86.5% of hate speech being implicit rather than explicit, reflecting the subtle nature of toxic language in VR.

 ## Instructions for Running the Project